GoToMyPC review: Reliable remote desktop software for everyday use

 Bottom line, when it comes to features, you won't beat GoToMyPC.

-When I visited the GoToMyPC website to download the trial, single computer licenses were discounted to $35 a month.
-However, when going to change plans on my trial account, the price was back up to $44 a PC.
+When I visited the GoToMyPC website to download the trial, single computer licenses were discounted to US$35 (AU$47) a month.
+However, when going to change plans on my trial account, the price was back up to US$44 (AU$60) a PC.
 I'm guessing a quick call to sales would restore the discount.

 Neither is cheap, but as a business traveler, if you need to control a computer or two away from home, and the limited freebies won't cut it, it's worth it.
-If you're considering GoToMyPC for a fleet, there is a Pro plan for up to 50 computers at $33 per PC, per month ($41.50 when not discounted), and a Corporate plan at $28 per PC, per month.
+If you're considering GoToMyPC for a fleet, there is a Pro plan for up to 50 computers at US$33 (AU$45) per PC, per month ($41.50 (AU$56.50) when not discounted), and a Corporate plan at US$28 (AU$28) per PC, per month.

 By way of comparison, and I get the big bucks for this—TeamViewer is just over $100 per month for 10 computers.
 That would be less.
 Sorry, LogMeIn.